agmic/2020-Planning/sponsors/sponsor_contract.md

     can take place.
 We urge our sponsors to respect the colored indicators at all times.

+**DISCLAIMER**:
-**DISCLAIMER**: ​The BSides Aarhus organizers reserve the right to accept or decline sponsors at their own discretion.
+The BSides Aarhus organizers reserve the right to accept or decline sponsors at their own discretion.
 Do note the following:

 -   Sponsorship is not a fast lane past the Call for Presentations (CFP) process;
     sponsorship will not automatically give you a presentation slot at the